ogpdatascience/datascience_get_clean_data_prog_assig/README.md

 **3. Uses descriptive activity names to name the activities in the data set to change the activities numbers by their name in the merge_train_test_y file.

-1 as "walking"

-2 as "walking_upstairs"

-3 as "walking_downstairs"

-4 as "sitting"

-5 as "standing"

-6 as"laying"
+1 as "walking", 2 as "walking_upstairs", 3 as "walking_downstairs", 4 as "sitting", 5 as "standing" and 6 as"laying"

 Check that the labellig was correctly implemented using command cbind(merge_train_test_y,rbind(train_y,test_y)) and visually check in rows that the naming correspond with the value (1-6) of the activities.